dboddie-canonical-work/disgorged-docs/snapcraft-parts-metadata.rst

 A URL or path to a source tree to build.

 This can be a local path or remote and can refer to a directory tree, a compressed archive, or a revision control repository.
-This entry supports additional syntax, for more information refer to `Advanced grammar <snapcraft-advanced-grammar.md>`__
+This entry supports additional syntax, for more information refer to :ref:`Advanced grammar <snapcraft-advanced-grammar>`

 source-branch
 ~~~~~~~~~~~~~